heijin-yuuby/AI-Learning-Resources-Navigator/README.md

      npm install
      ```

-## Support & Contribution
+## Support and Contribution

-For any issues or suggestions, please submit an issue in the repository.
+If you have any questions or suggestions, please submit an issue in the repository.
 Code contributions and improvement suggestions are welcome!